C-Beck/onionchat/README.md

 # onionchat
+## About
+This project started with the thought that "building a onion-routed chat system shouldn't be that hard."
 ## Usage
 * ```onionchat -s``` to start as the server for a session
 * ```onionchat``` to start as a client